6 days left

-This is a full time 4 year post, available from 01 October 2018 or as soon as possible thereafter.
+This is a full time 38month role, available from 1 April 2019 or as soon as possible thereafter.
 It is a post with strong potential for contract extension.
 This post is based in Egham, Surrey where the College is situated in a beautiful, leafy campus near to Windsor Great Park and within commuting distance from London.
 The successful applicant will spend significant time liaising with industry partners across the local region, including central London.
 An attractive relocation package is available.

 For an informal discussion about the post, please contact Professor James Bennett on email@example.com

-Interviews: Interviews will take place on Thursday 4 October 2018.
+Interview Date: Interviews will take place on 3 April 2019.
 Applicants should download interview instructions from the Royal Holloway recruitment website.
-Shortlisted candidates will be required to make a 10 minute presentation to a group of academic staff and industry partners that explains how they have successfully delivered a multi-partner project and communications strategy.
+Shortlisted candidates will be required to make a 10minute presentation to a group of academic staff and industry partners that explains how they have successfully delivered a multi-partner project and communications strategy.
 Their presentation should ideally show understanding of the challenges and opportunities of working across sectors (e.g. creative industries-university collaborations or across different sectors in creative industries).